 I have said relatively little about $G_{Z, S_{Dec}}$, the set of plausible proxies for how the downstream system could decode the information $h(D)$ bears about $Z$, apart from that it should be constrained by various properties of the downstream system $S_{Dec}$, such as its architecture.
 Probe selection can be seen exactly as examining what it takes to be a plausible proxy for $S_{Dec}$.
 A complete discussion of the sorts of constraints the probe selection literature places on $G_{Z, S_{Dec}}$ is left to future work, but I will give brief discussion of one aspect of probe selection which shows the value of framing probe selection in this way.

-It is widely agreed that it is important for probes to \textit{generalise}, rather than \textit{memorise}.
+It is widely agreed that it is important for probes to \textit{generalise}, rather than \textit{memorise} (earlier, I made the same point in arguing that successful probes satisfy Shea's exploitability conditions).
 This is the reason why we train probes on a proper subset of $h(D)$, rather than the whole pattern of activations.
 Various techniques exist for encouraging and measuring generalisation (including standard regularisation techniques, such as dropout (\cite{srivastava14a}), restricting probe training data (\cite{zhang-bowman-2018}), and reporting probe `description length' (\cite{voita-titov-2020-information}; see their `online code') and `Bayesian mutual information' (\cite{pimentel-cotterell-2021-bayesian})).

-One popular baseline in this vein is `Control Tasks' (\cite{Hewitt-Liang-2019}), where (crudely -- the situation is slightly different for word-level properties) each input type $s$ is assigned a random bijection $\pi_{s}:Z\rightarrow Z$; the probe is trained to predict the distribution $p_{\pi_{s}(Z)}(s)$ (where this denotes the permutation of the true label distribution by the bijection), meaning it can only achieve success through memorisation (since it could not do better than random for unseen input types).
+One popular baseline in this vein is `Control Tasks' (\cite{Hewitt-Liang-2019}), in which the gold labels $z \in Z$ for each input type in the probe's training and test data are randomly permuted, ensuring that a probe could only achieve success through memorisation (since it could not do better than random for unseen input types).